quii/go-http-reference-impl/README.md

 # ALSO: Messing around with acceptance tests and having a reference implementation for myself

+## General requirements

+- Able to run acceptance, unit and integration tests locally and without fuss.
+Should work out of the box. `./build.sh && git push` should be safe to go to prod.
+Emphasis on short cycle times, small-batch work to get feedback loops and reduce risk.
+- Package up in to a small Docker image for deployment
+- As testable as reasonably possible.
+High confidence the system works without manual checks

 ## Requirements for acceptance tests

 - Just describe in terms of the domain.
 Easier starting point for dev once you've had a discussion with stakeholders.